sohistinfo/sohistinfo.github.io/english.md

 # About

-The **Socio-History of Informatics Seminar** is a research seminar organized by the [HT2S research center](https://technique-societe.cnam.fr/histoire-des-technosciences-en-societe-ht2s--913760.kjsp) of the National Conservatory of Arts and Crafts.
+The **Socio-History of Informatics Seminar** is a research seminar organized by the [HT2S research center](https://technique-societe.cnam.fr/histoire-des-technosciences-en-societe-ht2s--913760.kjsp) of the [National Conservatory of Arts and Crafts](https://www.cnam.fr/portail/conservatoire-national-des-arts-et-metiers-accueil-821166.kjsp) (CNAM) in Paris.
 Every two months, we invite a researcher in the history and/or anthropology and sociology (with a historical or diachronic approach) of computing and informatics to present their work.
 The seminar aims to explore new narratives in the history of computing and informatics over time, with an emphasis on they intertwine with social, economic, political and cultural issues.

 Below is a more detailed view of our approach.